I |“INDIA’S JAMES BOND”

 Another major militant attack followed in September, and left 18 soldiers dead at an army camp in the town of Uri, in Kashmir.
 Eleven days after it, the army announced that it had inflicted heavy casualties in “surgical strikes” at several militant bases across the Line of Control.
 Such raids had occurred before, but had never been publicly flaunted.
 Now the media hailed Modi for the action.
 Defence journalists credited Doval with planning it.

 Sober scrutiny came from elsewhere.
 Some analysts questioned the worth of bringing public one-upmanship into an already difficult conflict.
-The journalist Myra MacDonald noted in Defeat is an Orphan, “The cross-LOC raids were a tactical rather strategic success, since the old rules stood.”
+The journalist Myra MacDonald noted in Defeat is an Orphan, “The cross-LOC raids were a tactical rather than strategic success, since the old rules stood.”
 Such raids were unlikely to make Pakistan “abandon its strategy of supporting some jihadis while fighting others. … Inside the Kashmir valley, India still needed to find the political means of addressing Kashmiri resentment.”

 IN ITS ELECTION MANIFESTO for 2014, the BJP declared that the Congress-led government had “failed to establish enduring friendly and cooperative relations with India’s neighbours.
 India’s relations with traditional allies have turned cold.
 India and its neighbours have drifted apart.
 Instead of clarity, we see confusion.
 The absence of statecraft has never been felt so acutely as today.”